SquireTournamentServices/MIPG-and-MSTR/MSTR.md

 **Policy Additions**

-**2.3A. **Some Multiplayer tournaments and Formats might introduce changes to the sequence of pregame procedures.
+**2.3A.** Some Multiplayer tournaments and Formats might introduce changes to the sequence of pregame procedures.
 Refer to the mode or format specific rules in the Comprehensive Rules.

 ## 2.4.
 Conceding or Intentionally Drawing Games or Matches

 **Policy Additions**

-**2.4A. **In Multiplayer tournaments, players may leave the table after losing a match as remaining players continue playing (see rule 800.4 in the Comprehensive Rules).
+**2.4A.** In Multiplayer tournaments, players may leave the table after losing a match as remaining players continue playing (see rule 800.4 in the Comprehensive Rules).

-**2.4B. **If a player leaving the game would affect current or imminent game actions, those actions occur as though that player was still in the game until the end of the current phase.
+**2.4B.** If a player leaving the game would affect current or imminent game actions, those actions occur as though that player was still in the game until the end of the current phase.

 ## 2.5.
 End of Match Procedure

-**Policy Additions **
+**Policy Additions**

-**2.5A. **In Multiplayer tournaments, use N turns instead of five, where N equals the number of remaining players.
+**2.5A.** In Multiplayer tournaments, use N turns instead of five, where N equals the number of remaining players.
 If a player leaves the game during extra turns but before their extra turn has started, the number of extra turns is reduced by one.

 _Example: Alice, Bob, Charlie and Daniel are playing and Alice is the active player when time for the round was called.
 Alice finishes playing turn 0, and since there are 4 remaining players in the Pod, 4 extra turns will be played.
 Bob takes his turn, then Charlie takes his.
 However, during Charlie’s turn, Alice and Daniel both lose the game.
 In this case, the game ends in a tie at the end of Charlie’s turn, since Bob has already played his extra turn._

-    **2.5B. **In Multiplayer tournaments, it is strongly recommended that single elimination matches be untimed.
+**2.5B.** In Multiplayer tournaments, it is strongly recommended that single elimination matches be untimed.
 Any deviation must be communicated to the players before tournament begins and any tiebreaker method should be based solely on information pertaining to the current match.

-.

 # 3. Tournament Rules